 All tenancy agreements should include information on how and when rent will be reviewed.
-A lot will depend on the type of tenancy that is being used for the property, so check what the different types of tenancy are and the obligations to both landlord and tenant here.
+A lot will depend on the type of tenancy that is being used for the property.

 This depends on the type of tenancy.
-If a tenancy is ‘periodic’, which means rolling on a week-by-week or month-by-month basis, a landlord cannot normally increase the rent more than once a year without first getting an agreement from the tenant.
+For ‘periodic’ tenancies - rolling on a week-by-week or month-by-month basis - a landlord can’t increase the rent more than once a year without getting agreement from the tenant first.

-For a fixed-term tenancy (one that runs for a set period) a landlord can only increase the rent if the tenant agrees to it.
-If they don’t agree, the rent can only be increased once the fixed term ends.
+For a fixed-term tenancy (one that runs for a set period, i.e. six months) a landlord can, again, only increase the rent if the tenant agrees to it.
+If the tenant doesn’t agree, the rent can only be increased after the fixed term ends.

-A landlord may also include a review clause in a contract to increase the rent.
-This clause will set out when the increase will happen and the amount of notice that will be provided to the tenant.
-It should also include a formula or system by which the rent increase will be calculated.
+- A formula or system by which the rent increase will be calculated.
 This is so it is completely clear by how much the rent will be increased by.

-If a tenancy agreement does not include a rent review clause, or this has expired and the landlord still wishes to raise the rent, a landlord can use a procedure known as a section 13 notice.
+If a tenancy agreement doesn’t include a rent review clause, or it’s expired and the landlord still wishes to raise the rent, a landlord can use a a section 13 notice.